sensu/sensu-go-workshop/lessons/operator/04/README.md

 ## Discussion

 In this lesson, we've only scratched the surface of what handlers can do.
-You learned how to create a handler using YAML files, use handler templating to format event data, use built-in filters, use handlers published to Bonsai, and view a list of handler configurations.
+You learned how to create a handler using a YAML file, use handler templating to format event data, use built-in filters, reference assets published to [Bonsai], and view a list of running handler configurations.

 ### Where Do Handlers Run?